 Once you've traced your image, and drawn in any detailing you'd like to add, select the photo with your SELECTION TOOL and DELETE your reference picture.

 With your entire drawing still selected, go to OBJECT in your top menu bar and click on EXPAND.
-Then UNGROUP all of your newly created paths so you can edit their colors individually.
-You can change the color by selecting a path, and changing the fill color in the left menu bar.
-Watch the video below to see the entire process from beginning to end in detail!
+Then UNGROUP all of your newly created shapes so you can edit their colors individually.
+You can change the color by selecting a shape, and changing the fill color in the left menu bar.